Article updated 9/12/23.

 With poor hand-eye coordination, your child may need to do these things many times before understanding how to move their limbs to accomplish the tasks.

 - Cannot imitate your movements.
 If you’re trying to teach your child to use the toilet, imitations may be helpful.
 They can watch you go to the bathroom and copy you.
-If your child isn’t able to imitate, they may not learn as easily.
+If your child isn’t able to imitate, they may not learn as easily or quickly.

 Sensory processing disorder (SPD) is often correlated with autism and can affect your child's sensitivity to certain things.
 SPD occurs when your child’s central nervous system and brain signals are misinterpreted.